-Once the ignition key is turned to "ON" or "START", the reminder light flashes if a passenger sits in the front passenger seat and does not fasten the seat belt.
+Once the engine switch is turned to the "ON" or "START" position, the reminder light flashes if a passenger sits in the front passenger seat and does not fasten the seat belt.
 However, if a front passenger uses an additional seat cushion, the light may not flash even when the seat belt is not buckled up.